comp423-23s/Event-Calendar-Final-Project-for-Software-Engineering/docs/workshop-manager.md

 ## Future Work
 We hope to allow users to register for workshops and update the workshops they host.
 We are also always aiming for a better and more user friendly UI and formating.
-We also want to be stricter on what can be inputed for
+We also want to be stricter on what can be inputed in our forms.